Winnifred Eaton (writer): Biography

 Eaton was the daughter of an English merchant, Edward C. Eaton (1839 – 1915), and a Chinese performer, Achuen "Grace" Amoy (1846 – 1922).
 The two married in Shanghai in 1863 but relocated to England a year later.
-Over the next few years, the Eaton family moved back and forth from England to New York several times before finally relocating permanently to Montreal in 1872, where Winnifred was born.
+Over the next few years, the Eaton family moved back and forth from England to the US several times before finally relocating permanently to Montreal in 1872, where Winnifred was born.

 The Eaton family was large; Winnifred was the eighth of 12 children who survived infancy.
 Edward Eaton struggled to support the family, who moved frequently from one lodging to the next.
 Nonetheless, the children were raised in an intellectually stimulating environment.
 Winnifred's eldest sister, Edith Maude Eaton, would become a journalist and, under the pen name Sui Sin Far, an author of stories about Chinese immigrants to the United States, and her older sister Grace Helen Eaton would marry fin-de-siècle editor Walter Blackburn Harte.

 Winnifred achieved early success, publishing her first stories in Canadian and U.S. newspapers and magazines as a teenager and publishing her first novel, Miss Nume of Japan, in 1898.
 She would eventually publish over a dozen novels and dozens of short stories and articles.

 While living in New York City, Eaton met journalist Bertrand Babcock, the son of Emma Whitcomb Babcock and Charles Almanzo Babcock.
 The two married in 1901 and had four children, three sons and a daughter; Perry, the oldest, died as a child.
 Their marriage ended in divorce in 1917, and in the same year, Eaton married Francis Fournier Reeve.
 Moving to Alberta in her native Canada, Eaton ranched with her husband while continuing to write.
 For a time in the mid-1920s, she moved to work in the film industry, first to New York in 1924 and then, in 1925, to Hollywood.

 She returned to Calgary in 1932 and became an active member of the artistic community, founding Alberta's Little Theatre Movement and serving as the president of the Calgary branch of the Canadian Authors' Association.

 In 1954, while returning home from a vacation in California, Eaton fell ill and died of heart failure in Butte, Montana.
 Following her death, her husband donated funds to build the Reeve Theatre at the University of Calgary.